 Data is the lifeblood of your direct mail program.
 Smart marketers make sure that their data is accurate and protected from misuse or harm.
 This builds trust with customers and prospects and saves postage and printing costs.

-Your marketing data includes your mailing list and all the information you have about the people on your lists and they respond to your messages.
+Your direct mail marketing data includes your mailing list and all the information you have about the people on your lists and they respond to your messages.
 How you collect, use and protect that data can make the difference between a thriving marketing program and one that struggles with finding and retaining customers, achieving department goals and driving a greater contribution to your company’s growth and prosperity.

 That means there’s a whole lot riding on your data!
 Wouldn’t you love to have a guide that will advise you on all the big data issues you face?
 We’ve got your back on this one, pardner!